 knowledge service: A kind of service on telecommunication operation and management knowledge which is used as fundamental and reusable capability to enable knowledge application and utilization.

+knowledge question and answering: A service that provides answers to questions in natural language by analysing the questions and leveraging structured knowledge (such as knowledge graphs and vector embeddings) from external knowledge bases to enhance understanding and accuracy.

 SG2 looks forward to collaborating closely with all the relevant parties.